camunda/camunda-docs/docs/components/connectors/custom-built-connectors/build-connector.md

 import ConnectorArchitectureImg from "./img/diagram-connectors.png";

-You can build your own custom Connectors.
+Can't find the Connector you need?
+Build your own custom connector using connector templates or the SDK.

 ## About custom Connectors